plurid/plurid/docs/CONTROL_SURFACE.md

   (`registerPlanes(planes)` without a registrar) stay readable through the application's registrar as a fallback; pass `planesRegistrar` to share one deliberately.

+THE ROUTE-DRIVEN MODE: `PluridRouterBrowser` takes `onReady` and `pubsub` too — the application it renders for the matched route fires the router's `onReady` with its api (again for the next route's application, a new one) and uses the router's bus, so a host inside a route has the same contract as a direct embed.
+A command published BEFORE readiness (or after an unmount) reaches no subscriber: the BUS warns once per topic in development (`[plurid] 'space.frame' was published with no subscriber and dropped…`) unless its `onDrop` option says otherwise — a function reports instead, `null` silences.
+The engine's own emit topics (`PLURID_PUBSUB_EMITTED_TOPICS`: `space.changed`, the collaboration mutation) are never reported.
+No buffering: a command is executed when it is published or not at all.

 ## Tier 0.5 — the imperative handle (`ref`)

 `PluridApplication` takes a `ref`: a `PluridApplicationHandle` — the `onReady` api plus TYPED commands, for the host's own code (a command palette, a sidebar) without threading the api around.